ngrx/platform/projects/ngrx.io/content/guide/component-store/usage.md

 ## Use Case 2: Complex Common Component State

+The use case is in the process of being added - check back later

 ## Use Case 3: Complex Independent Component Store

+The use case is in the process of being added - check back later

 ## Use Case 4: Application-wide Singleton Service

+The use case is in the process of being added - check back later